 Women's Shelter is looking for volunteers for the Rape and Crisis Line and Transition House.
 Free training begins immediately.
 Info: 604-872-8212 or visit www.rapereliefshelter.bc.ca.

 Active, energetic people over the age of 50 join children who need caring and committed mentors.
 For 30 years, Volunteer Grandparents has been helping bridge the gap between generations.
 Volunteers are needed to help children in classrooms and to establish mentoring relationships with children and their families.
 Info: 604-736-8271.

 RCMP community police offices provide volunteer opportunities in community policing services and programs: helping the public over the phone or in person; taking routine police reports; becoming familiar and educating the general public on crime prevention; participating in community events.
 Commit to four hours a week for at least one year.
 The Willowbrook CPO is open 9am-5pm, Mon.-Fri.
 Info: Kimberley Enns, 604-534-1040, or pick up an application at #140-20338-65 Ave. in the Township building.

-Looking for individuals, aboriginal or non-aboriginal, 19 years and older interested in volunteering as mentors to off-reserve aboriginal youth on a weekly-basis.
+The Fraser Valley Aboriginal Children and Family Services Society is looking for individuals Aboriginal or non-Aboriginal 19 years of age and over who are interested in volunteering as mentors to Aboriginal youth on a weekly-basis.
 Training provided.
 Info: Gary, 604-532-3682 or email firstname.lastname@example.org.